 Choose a baitcasting reel for:

-For saltwater fishing, you’ll hear these reels referred to as “conventional” or perhaps “trolling” reels, depending on their purpose.
+For saltwater fishing and deep sea fishing, you’ll hear these reels referred to as “conventional reels” or perhaps “trolling reels”, depending on their purpose.
 Virtually identical to the baitcasting reels described above, they’ll often feature a lever rather than a dial to control drag.

-As you’d expect, they’re usually built a bit larger to handle very large fish, and they’re not intended for precision casting.
+As you’d expect, they’re usually built a bit larger to handle very large fish, and they’re not intended for precision casting like any big game reel.

 Choose a conventional or trolling reel for: